mdn/content/files/en-us/web/javascript/guide/functions/index.md

 > This means that function hoisting only works with function _declarations_—not with function _expressions_.
 >
 > ```js example-bad
-> console.log(square)    // square is hoisted with an initial value undefined.
+> console.log(square)    // ReferenceError: Cannot access 'square' before initialization
 > console.log(square(5)) // Uncaught TypeError: square is not a function
 > const square = function(n) {
 >   return n * n;